 Spend time considering this question before the interview.
 This is one of the questions that often catches a candidate without a solid answer.
 You need to think about all of the factors which influenced your decision in advance.
 That doesn't mean you have to include them all.
 Be selective.
 Include the positive influences, not the negative ones.
 If you did advanced research and planning, this provides the solid foundation.
 If there was an individual (or individuals) who influenced your career selection, that provides a personal side to the story.
 Keep it positive.

 An example of how to best answer this question for experienced candidates:

 "I committed myself as an Accounting major my Freshman year of college.
 I spent my energies in college preparing myself to become a world-class accountant.
 But it wasn't until my internship after my Junior year that I began to develop my interest in tax accounting.
-I was assigned a mentor that summer who continued to stay with me as my mentor after I graduated who helped me understand the field better and map our my career plans…"
+I was assigned a mentor that summer who continued to stay with me as my mentor after I graduated and helped me understand the field better and map out my career plans…"